 In 1705 the first resident of Lambertville, John Holcombe, purchased 350 acres north of the first survey line, the Old Bull Line.
-In 1724 he built the stone house on North Main Street that became known as Washington’s Headquarters.
-Holcombe purchased more property to the north that is now known as the Holcombe-Jimison Farmstead.
+In 1756 his son Richard Holcombe built the stone house on North Main Street that became known as Washington’s Headquarters.
+John Holcombe purchased more property to the north that is now known as the Holcombe-Jimison Farmstead.
 The Farmstead has been restored as a museum to illustrate farm life in Hunterdon County.

 The land south of the survey line from Delevan to the far end of town was subdivided and transferred several times before Emanuel Coryell purchased the portion between Church Street and Swan Creek in 1732.
 He also obtained a charter to operate a ferry crossing the Delaware River slightly south of the present Lambertville-New Hope Bridge.
 Along with his ferry service, Coryell opened a tavern and inn to accommodate travelers.
 The settlements–Lambertville and New Hope–were called Coryell’s Ferry.
 Lambertville was the mid-point on the two-day journey between New York and Philadelphia.

 During the Revolutionary War, Coryell’s Ferry served as an outpost and crossing point for General George Washington and his troops.
-Before the Battle of Monmouth in the summer of 1778, the Colonial Army camped in an orchard at the corner of Bridge and Union Streets.
-Washington and his fellow officers were quartered at the Holcombe Farm.
+Before the Battle of Monmouth in the summer of 1778, Washington and his fellow officers were quartered at the Holcombe Farm.